zeek/zeek/doc/scripting/index.rst

 Bro also makes use of constants, which are denoted by the ``const`` keyword.
 Unlike globals, constants can only be set or altered at parse time if the ``&redef`` attribute has been used.
 Afterwards (in runtime) the constants are unalterable.
-In most cases, redefinable constants are used in Bro scripts as containers for configuration options.
+In most cases, re-definable constants are used in Bro scripts as containers for configuration options.
 For example, the configuration option to log password decrypted from HTTP streams is stored in